R4yya/bizarre-vpn-api/README.md

 # BizarreVPN API

-This project is a template Go-based backend API for Telegram bot and Mini App based VPN services.
+This project is a template Go-based backend API for Telegram bot and Mini App based VPN service.

 ## Setup